safe-global/safe-cli/README.md

 # Safe CLI

 Safe CLI is a command-line utility for Safe contracts.
-You can use it to manage your Safe Smart Account from the command line.
+You can use it to manage your Safe account from the command line.

 It does not rely on Safe{Core} API and can also be used in networks where Safe services are unavailable.
 Learn more through the [documentation](https://docs.safe.global/advanced/cli-overview).